oneapi-src/oneDPL/documentation/library_guide/kernel_templates/single_pass_scan.rst

   Current limitations:

-  - Except for the case described in :ref:`scan-single-wg`, the function will internally block until the issued kernels have completed execution.
+  - Except for the case described in the :ref:`single-work-group note <scan-single-wg>`, the function will internally block until the issued kernels have completed execution.
     Although intended in the future to be an asynchronous call, the algorithm is currently synchronous.
   - The SYCL device associated with the provided queue must support 64-bit atomic operations if the element type is 64-bits.
   - There must be a known identity value for the provided combination of the element type and the binary operation.
 That is, ``sycl::has_known_identity_v`` must evaluate to true.
 Such operators are listed in the `SYCL 2020 specification <https://registry.khronos.org/SYCL/specs/sycl-2020/html/sycl-2020.html#table.identities>`_.